Andries Jan Pieters: World War II

 In 1941, one year after the invasion of the Netherlands by Nazi Germany, Pieters joined the Vreemdelingenlegioen Nederland, a foreign volunteer force of the SS.
 He was sent to the Eastern Front.
-In a police-interview in 1947 Pieters said the reason he joined the Vreemdelingenlegioen was because of his upbringing he was fiercely anti-communist and therefore wanted to fight communism.
+In a police-interview in 1947 Pieters said the reason he joined the Vreemdelingenlegioen was his upbringing, which he claimed made him fiercely anti-communist and therefore want to fight communism.
 Near the end of the war he was wounded.
 SS-leader Heinrich Himmler gave orders to small groups of SS-members to return to their home country and start a guerrilla war.
 These groups were under command of Otto Skorzeny.
 Himmler gave Pieters a carte blanche to do what he considered necessary.
 In early 1945 he joined the Jagdverband Nord/West in Neustrelitz.
 Pieters held the rank of Untersturmführer and commanded of a group of thirty men, which he there trained for secret fighting missions in the Netherlands.
 The group of men was known as Kommando Zeppelin or Kommando Steinbach, after the pseudonym of Pieters.

 On 6 or 7 April the group of men took over control of Castle Groot Engelenburg in Brummen.
 The group captured dozens of resistance members and perceived resistance members, mainly due to information provided by local SS and SD officials.
 In the castle the group tortured their victims by hitting them with batons, preventing blood from reaching the genitals, putting out candles on bodies, hitting nails under toe and fingernails, poking with fire irons and rape.
 On 13 April 1945 the group left the castle when the Canadian armed forces were closing in on Brummen.
 Before leaving eight prisoners were shot to death and left in the castle pond.

 Pieters and his group moved to the town of Loosdrecht, and took occupance in cafe-restaurant het Witte Huis.
 In Loosdrecht the group resumed its rounding up of (perceived) resistance members and tortured them.
 One prisoner died during the torture and another female captive died soon after the liberation of Loosdrecht.
 A total of 33 people were taken captive by the group, including a whole family of Jews who had been in hiding from the Nazis.
 The acts of the group were perceived to be so heinous that they were arrested by German police on 3 May 1945.
 The order to arrest them was given by either the highest SS-member in the Netherlands, Karl Eberhard Schöngarth, or Willy Lages, who was later sent to life imprisonment for war crimes himself.
 Either way, an argument arose between Pieters and Schöngarth, with Schöngarth ordering Pieters to stop his torture practices and disband his unit and Pieters refusing repeatedly because he had been given permission by Himmler.
 Schöngarth only ordered Pieters' arrest two weeks after the start of the argument.
 Two days after the group was arrested the German forces in the Netherlands surrendered.

 Journalist Stijn Wiegerinck claims that Pieters would have been executed by the Germans for desertion.